 - Deployment Testing: This phase is after pre-deployment testing while the BOP is being deployed to the wellhead.
-System monitoring and testing are conducted throughout this process. - Initial Subsea Testing: This is the final phase of not-in-operation MIT and is similar to predeployment testing, but with the added element of hydrostatic pressure due to operational depth, the effects of which cannot be checked or verified until the BOP stack is at operating depth.
+System monitoring and some pressure testing are conducted during this process. - Initial Subsea Testing: This is the final phase of not-in-operation MIT and is similar to predeployment testing, but with the added element of hydrostatic pressure due to operational depth, the effects of which cannot be checked or verified until the BOP stack is at operating depth.
 This testing confirms wellbore integrity.
 The BOP stack must pass all initial latch-up testing before going into operation.

 These final testing periods are the first opportunity for testing the assembled system and finding failures after general MIT has been completed, but before the BOP stack is in operation.
 The BOP and BOP control systems are considered properly tested only when they are fully assembled in the configuration that will be used while constructing the well.
 This means that until the initial subsea testing is complete, then MIT is not finished.
 If a failure is found during deployment or initial subsea testing, the operator may be able to make repairs (using an ROV, or if the component is accessible on deck), or continue operations without repair while still ensuring safe operations.
 Without repair, redundancy, or a management of change (MOC) waiver, the BOP stack must be retrieved to repair the component.
-Retrievals are not considered BOP stack pulls, since the BOP stack has not yet gone into operation, the well is not open, and therefore does not need to be made safe before retrieving the BOP stack.
+Retrievals are not considered BOP stack pulls since the BOP stack has not yet gone into operation.
+In this case, the well is barriered (by the casing cement, cement plugs, or other plugs) and therefore is already safe for the BOP retrieval.
 If a component failure is not identified during the last two phases of testing, it could result in a BOP stack pull instead of a retrieval.